A Business Valuation, or appraisal, can help you answer these questions and give you the ability to make an informed decision about your future plans.

 How can I tell what my business is worth?
 I am getting divorced.
 How can I tell how much my spouse’s business is worth?

-TMF offers three levels of valuation / appraisal service:
+TMF offers three levels of business valuation / appraisal service:

 Valuation consultations are comprised of gathering pertinent information for review and analysis by the valuation / appraisal expert.
 Then discussing the needs and concerns of the client as well as considerations of value for the matter at hand.